Robust topology optimisation of lattice structures with spatially correlated uncertainties: Introduction

+Robust optimisation is computationally significantly more costly than deterministic optimisation because of the dependence of cost and, possibly, constraint functions on the second-order statistics of the finite element solution.
+The probability density of the solution is the push-forward of the probability density of the material and other random parameters by the lattice solution operator.
+Hence, even though the input probability densities are Gaussians, the probability density of the finite element solution is usually non-Gaussian and is analytically intractable.
 A straightforward but computationally prohibitive approach is to use Monte Carlo (MC) sampling \citep{haldar2000probability} to estimate the expectation and variance of the objective and cost functions and their gradients (sensitivities) in each optimisation step.
 MC sampling alone is hardly scalable beyond a handful of random variables and is consequently of limited practical use.
 A multitude of approaches has been explored to reduce the number of design variables and the number of required finite element solutions to estimate the statistics of the cost and constraint functions by MC sampling.
 Perhaps the most common approach is to reduce the dimensionality of random fields by using a stochastic series expansion, including Karhunen-Lo\'eve ~\citep{sudret2000stochastic} or the expansion optimal linear estimator (EOLE) \citep{li1993optimal}.
 In structural optimisation series expansions have been used, e.g., in~\cite{schevenels2011robust,lazarov2012topology,lazarov2012atopology,jansen2013robust,zhao2014robust}.

 Alternatively, the number of finite element evaluations can be drastically reduced with a truncated Taylor series expansion of the finite element solution with respect to the random parameters to estimate expectation and variance of cost and constraint functions~\citep{doltsinis2004robust, guest2008structural,asadpoure2011robust, lazarov2012topology}.
 Usually, only the first-order linear term in the Taylor series expansion is considered so that the probability density of the structural response is a Gaussian, given that the input densities are Gaussians, yielding the so-called perturbation methods \citep{kriegesmann2019robust}.
+The perturbation methods inevitably lead to truncation errors.
+The coefficient of variation of the random parameters must be small to obtain meaningful approximations.

 Instead of the series expansion, other approaches for solving stochastic PDEs~\citep{ matthies2005galerkin}, like the stochastic Galerkin method using a polynomial chaos expansion (PCE)~\citep{ghanem1991stochastic}, can be utilised to estimate the second order statistics of the random variables and fields required in robust optimisation~\citep{tootkaboni2012topology,keshavarzzadeh2016gradient}.
 Although the PCE based approaches are appealing, they are unsuitable for problems with a large number of random variables.